 Jack Chen doesn’t remember the last time he didn’t work on Dec.
-25. As owner of Sakura Mandarin in Chinatown, he knows his restaurant will be hopping, and he doesn’t feel it’s fair to make his employees work without him.
+25. As owner of Bai Wei in Chinatown, he knows his restaurant will be hopping, and he doesn’t feel it’s fair to make his employees work without him.

-“Some of my staff do take the day off,” Chen explained, “but our customers really appreciate us being here — I’m part of their tradition.”
+“Some of my staff do take the day off,” Chen told Billy Penn, “but our customers really appreciate us being here — I’m part of their tradition.”

 The American Jewish custom of eating Chinese on Christmas has been around for decades.
-It likely has its roots in the early 1900s, when both Chinese and Jewish immigrants flooded East Coast cities like New York.
+It likely has its roots in the early 1900s, when both Chinese and Jewish immigrants flooded East Coast cities.

 While not exactly kosher, Chinese food was closer than many other cuisines — at least, it didn’t combine meat and dairy at every turn.
 Plus, when trayf pork and shellfish did appear, they were mostly hidden between rice and vegetables.
 It became the default choice when Jews in America wanted to dine out.

 It was probably more recently that the practice became associated specifically with Christmas.
 Thanks to mass media and the explosion of retail marketing, the holiday morphed into a societal juggernaut, and anyone not doing something special was guaranteed to feel left out.
 So instead of gathering ’round a tree, Jewish families created their own ritual.